submission2019/cnn-quantization/README.md

 We solve eq.
 6 numerically to find optimal clipping value &alpha; for both Laplace and Gaussian prior.<br/>
 ![eq-6](fig/opt_clipping-eq-6.png)

 Solving eq.
-6 numerically for bit-widths 2,3,4 results with optimal clipping values of 2.83*b, 3.86*b, 5.03*b respectively.
-Where b is deviation from expected value of the activation.
+6 numerically for bit-widths 2,3,4 results with optimal clipping values of 2.83*b, 3.86*b, 5.03*b respectively, where b is deviation from expected value of the activation.

 Numerical solution source code:
 [mse_analysis.py](mse_analysis.py)